GrowthTech2023/GhostMe/Roadmap/agenda.md

 **Day 1: Friday, June 30, 2023 - Project Setup**

 - Task 1.1: Set up the project repository and basic project structure.
-- Task 1.2: Create a Flask application and set up the basic routing for the backend.
+- Task 1.2: Create a Flask application and set up the basic routing for the server.
 - Task 1.3: Set up a PostgreSQL database and design the basic schema for video, user, and content data.
 - Task 1.4: Set up the basic structure of the React application for the frontend.
 - Task 1.5: Wrap up the day with a team meeting to review progress and plan for the next day.